apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Detroit Lions depth chart: Wild Card playoffs vs. Los Angeles Rams**
+**Foods to eat, and not eat, to prevent cancer, according to a doctor and nutritionist**

-You can read more about it [here](https://www.prideofdetroit.com/2024/1/14/24034017/detroit-lions-updated-depth-chart-wild-card-playoff-round-los-angeles-rams).
+You can read more about it [here](https://www.foxnews.com/health/food-eat-not-eat-prevent-cancer-according-doctor-nutritionist).

 ## Requirements
 - Python 3.8